Blogs

 But nothing’s landing.

 If you’re in B2B sales and outreach today, chances are you’ve felt this.
-It’s not that you’re missing effort; it’s that you’re using a playbook that no longer matches the field.
+It’s not that you’re missing effort; it’s that you’re using a playbook that no longer works in the field.

 In 2025, the buyer has changed.
 The process hasn’t.